Governance begins before digital signals become data.

 Identity Continuity

-The consistency of identity relationships across interaction layers, platforms, and measurement contexts.
+Consistency of identity relationships across interaction layers, platforms, and measurement contexts.

 Consent-State Alignment